-Let's step out of the sunshine and journey into the beauty and sensitivity of the Moon-ruled night.
-Just as the Moon in the sky rules over the nighttime and all that hides there, so does your Moon sign in astrology — which is to say that it relates to the more private, emotional, beneath-the-surface parts of your personality.
-In order to calculate your Moon sign, you're going to need a full birth date, year, and exact time/time zone.
-When you've got that, you can either consult an astrologer or use an online moon sign calculator to find out what sign rules your lunar self.
+Let's step out of the sunshine and journey into the beauty and sensitivity of the moon-ruled night.
+Just as the moon in the sky governs over the nighttime and all that hides in the shadows, so does your moon sign in astrology — which is to say that it relates to the more private and emotional parts of yourself.
+In order to find out your moon sign, you're going to need a full birth date, year, and exact time/time zone.
+When you've got that, you can either consult an astrologer or use an online moon sign calculator to find out what zodiac sign rules your lunar self.

-"The moon symbolizes the physical body, the soul, the emotional reflexes, and our sense of belonging," says Otero.
+The sun may represent your bright and visible core, but moon is like your inner self.
+It's associated with the emotional, vulnerable, and more private sides of your personality that like to feel comfortable and safe before being revealed to others.
+"The moon symbolizes the soul, our emotional reflexes, and our sense of belonging," says Otero.
 "It corresponds with the many stages of life, particularly early life when our existence depends on the sustenance of caregivers.
 Thus, the moon also symbolizes our past, our home, and our comfort zone."
-In short, think of the moon as your inner self.
-It's the emotional, vulnerable, and more private side of your personality that likes to feel comfortable and safe before it steps out of the shadows and reveals itself to others.

 Rising Signs: You At First Glance

-In order to calculate your Rising sign, you're going to need your exact birth time and place (in addition to the date and year, of course), as Rising signs change approximately every couple hours — meaning that even people born on the exact same date are likely to have different Rising signs.
-Time to dig up ye old birth certificate and either consult an astrologer or use an online rising sign calculator to find out yours.
+In order to find out your rising sign, you're going to need your exact birth date, time, and place, as rising signs change approximately every two hours.
+This means that even people born on the exact same day are likely to have different rising signs.
+Dig up ye old birth certificate and either consult an astrologer or use an online rising sign calculator to find out yours.

-The Rising sign is sort of like a nice veil wrapped over your solid Sun-ruled core, governing the surface aspects of your personality — such as how you appear to others, how you react to things off-the-cuff, how you relate to other people (especially socially), and your overall demeanor.
+Your rising zodiac sign dictates the parts of yourself that show up immediately on a surface level — such as how you appear to others, how you react to things off-the-cuff, how you relate to other people (especially socially), and your overall demeanor.
 It even symbolizes "the body, its appearance, and the persona," according to Otero.

 "The rising sign or ascendent is the part of ourselves we show to the world.
 It’s the face we wear for others to see and view," Stardust says.
-"We show off more of who we are by our rising/ascendent sign — meaning, people pick up on the characteristics of the sign more than the other elements of our chart."
-Rising signs may represent the more superficial part of your personality, but they're still a key ingredient in the cosmic blend that is so uniquely you.
+"We show off more of who we are by our rising sign, meaning people pick up on the characteristics of this sign more than the other elements of our chart."
+Rising signs may represent the more superficial part of your personality, but they're still a key ingredient in the cosmic blend that is uniquely you.

-Now You Know Your Signs — Here's What To Keep In Mind
+Now You Know Your Big Three Signs — Here's What To Keep In Mind

 There is so much more to astrology (and you!) than one single sign could ever represent — and know you know it.
-Once you have your own Sun, Moon, and Rising signs, you can start exploring how they work together to create your personal cosmic flavor.
-I recommend consulting a professional astrologer, as they'll be able to give you a comprehensive look at your birth chart on the whole.
-But if you’re not ready for that, Google is still is an amazing tool for expanding your astro-knowledge.
+Once you have your own sun, moon, and rising signs down, you can start exploring how they work together to create your personal cosmic flavor.
+Consulting a professional astrologer will give you a comprehensive look at your birth chart, or you can start reading your birth chart at home if you’re willing to do a little extra research.
 So get out there and embark on some cosmic therapy to learn more about the many cosmic sides of you — using your main three signs and beyond.

 This article was originally published on